 Legionella Risk Assessment

-Landlords of residential accommodation have responsibilities for combating Legionnaires' Disease within their property.
-Health and safety legislation requires that landlords carry out risk assessments for the Legionella bacteria which cause Legionnaires' Disease and thereafter maintain control measures to minimise the risk.
-Most rented premises will be low risk but it is important that risk assessments are carried out and control measures are introduced.
+Scottish Government legislation requires Landlords to carry out a Legionella Risk Assessment in Edinburgh rental properties.
+The health and safety legislation requires that Landlords carry out risk assessments for Legionella bacteria which cause Legionnaires' Disease and thereafter maintain control measures to minimise the risk.
+Most rented premises will be low risk but it is important that a Legionella Risk Assessment is carried out and control measures introduced.

 Legionella Risk Assessment Edinburgh Legionella Risk Assessment West Lothian Legionella Risk Assessment Scotland